brandur/org/fragments/sprawl-blues.md

 an Uber, those times are boiled down even further, and a lot of hot spots are left only minutes away [1].

-What concerns me though is just how few San Franciscos there are in North America.
+What's concerning is just how few San Franciscos there are in North America.
 Despite [ever-climbing commute times][commute] and the [recent surge in popularity of urban living][millenials], we build our cities today just like we always have: with more and bigger roads, and new communities as low density and far out as cities will allow.
 The next generation of would-be urban dwellers will again be pushed out to the fringe communities because that's what they can afford, and the more accessible inner cities will continue to be the playgrounds of the rich and the fortunate.

 > Sometimes I wonder if the world's so small <br>